ChuKhaLi/playwright-path/docs/project-overview.md

 - **Community Resources**: Awesome Playwright, GitHub repositories, Stack Overflow
 - **Practice Platforms**: 75+ demo sites for hands-on practice

+## Comprehensive Resource Curation

+A cornerstone of this project is the comprehensive research and organization of free online learning materials.
+This effort ensures that learners have access to the best, most current, and most effective resources available.

+### Research and Organization
+- **Total Resources Analyzed**: Over 24 high-quality resources were systematically evaluated.
+- **Detailed Specifications**: Each resource has its own detailed [specification file](./resources/specifications/README.md), outlining its quality, target audience, and integration potential.
+- **Logical Categorization**: Resources are organized into 7 distinct [categories](./resources/categories/README.md) to facilitate discovery and curriculum planning.
+- **Centralized Index**: All resources are cataloged in the [Master Resource Index](./resources/master-resource-index.md) for easy navigation.

+The result is a highly structured, curated, and comprehensive resource library that forms the foundation of our learning modules.
+For a summary of our findings, see the [Resource Integration Summary](./resources/INTEGRATION_SUMMARY.md).

 ### Learning Path Development
 Based on research findings, we developed 4 distinct learning paths: